 Freshway Foods Recalls E. Coli Tainted Romaine Lettuce

-Free E. Coli Food Poisoning Case Evaluation: If you or a loved one has been the victim of E. coli food poisoning, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one had symptoms of food poisoning after eating romaine lettuce, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the problem?